Administrative access scheme

 - email: RTI@dsdilgp.qld.gov.au

-- post: Right to Information, Department of State Development and Infrastructure, PO Box 15009, City East Qld 4002
+- post: Right to Information, Department of State Development, Infrastructure and Planning, PO Box 15009, City East Qld 4002

 - in person at any Regional Office of the department.